 Many people who visit this website or purchase Exercise for Better Bones do not have immediate access to a health provider knowledgeable in the treatment of osteoporosis.
 In many cases, these individuals are unable to visit me at my clinic in Ottawa.
-The good news is that they can choose between a phone or online consultation with me and get their osteoporosis questions answered — in most instances within one consultation.
+The good news is that they can have an online coaching consultation with me and get their osteoporosis questions answered — in most instances within one consultation.

 If they do not have an established exercise routine, but want to start one, I am able to direct them through Exercise for Better Bones and get them on the path to improved bone health.